[Flings the book into the fire.]

 Religion and Mythology

 - The Old Testament in the Bible states that "You shall not suffer the witch to live".
-This has been a contentious subject as the translated term and the original have been confused, and there is debate as to whether or not the original intent was to describe all magic users, harmful magic users, or if the original term more accurately translated as "Poisoner".
+This has been a contentious subject as the translated term and the original have been confused, and there is debate as to whether or not the original intent was to describe all magic users, harmful magic users, or if the original term more accurately translated as "Poisoner"(though technically there were multiple original terms translated to Sorceror or Witch in the Bible including both the word for "Poisoner" and the word "Magus" as in one of the Magi like the three that visited baby Jesus).
 However, according to the traditional Jewish understanding of the Bible, specific types of magic are forbidden, as is superstitious behavior.
 For example, doing things because of omens, telling the future by reading the clouds, using objects as charms or to divine the future, necromancynote , and consulting with spirits are all forbidden, although there is debate about what each of the terms in Leviticus means.

 - Pops up quite a lot in The World of Darkness.